ParallelME/userlibrary/README.md

 ## How to use this user-library

+You must understand that ParallelME User-library was built around three concepts:
+* Input-data binding: the act of providing data to one of our collections through the constructor;
+* Operations: iteration, reduction, data-transformation and filter (so far);
+* Output-data binding: the act of taking the data back from our collection and moving it to your Java regular code.

 In order to use ParallelME User-library to develop your applications, you must follow the steps bellow:

 * Download ParallelME User-library source code to your machine;